awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_gettingstarted.md

    aws kinesis describe-stream --stream-name samplestream
    ```

 1. Enable Kinesis streaming on the DynamoDB table by using the DynamoDB `enable-kinesis-streaming-destination` command\.
-Replace the stream\-arn value with the one that was returned by `describe-stream` in the previous step\.
+Replace the `stream-arn` value with the one that was returned by `describe-stream` in the previous step\.

    ```
    aws dynamodb enable-kinesis-streaming-destination \